yusufcodes/react-study/README.md

 );
 ```

-The key difference between using a hoc compared to an actual div is that this wrapper **won't** be rendered to the DOM: all it is doing is outputting the contents of its children as 'props.children' does.
+The key difference between using a HOC compared to an actual div is that this wrapper **won't** be rendered to the DOM: all it is doing is outputting the contents of its children as 'props.children' does.

 ### Using React.Fragment